How to find a trustworthy builder

 Your chosen builder will also need to understand their own responsibilities when carrying out your work.
 Serious breaches of health and safety on your project could lead to construction work being stopped and additional work being needed to put things right.
 You may even be prosecuted in the most serious circumstances.
 Here are some points to consider:

-Health and Safety: Health and Safety may often be wrongly overlooked on a small domestic project.
+Health and Safety may often be wrongly overlooked on a small domestic project.
 As a client, you have a number of responsibilities to consider this will include health and safety arrangements along with the competence of your builder.
 Visit the Health and Safety Executive website to find out what you need to know about health and safety if you're working on a building project.

 Notice of commencement and completion of work

 It is the owner's responsibility to ensure we are informed at the various stages of the work.
 If you are employing a builder, please ensure you both agree who will be contacting us to arrange the site inspections.
-Alongside an acknowledgement of your application, we'll supply you with your own Inspection Plan.
+Alongside an acknowledgement of your application, we will supply you with your own Inspection Plan.
 This will help ensure that you know exactly when you need to contact us.